shwetanlp/cs421_spring2026/project.md

 ## Guidelines

-The goal of this project is to explore different directions in **Natural Language Processing (NLP)** and identify a focused research topic for your graduate project.

-You should:

 - Explore different directions in NLP
 - Look at existing datasets and shared tasks in those areas
 - Get a sense of:
-  - What the task is
+  - What is the task
   - What kind of input/output is being used
   - How systems are evaluated
   - What baseline models already exist

+## Team Formation

+Team formation is an important step of the project.
+Students are encouraged to start looking for potential partners with similar research interests.

+We will release a **Research Group Form** where you can:
+- Register your group if you already have one, **or**
+- Submit your research interests if you are looking for teammates

+Based on the submitted interests, the instructional team will help form groups with similar research interests.

+**Research Group Form Link:** *Will be posted soon!*

-After reviewing a few directions and datasets, you will meet with an instructor to:
+After reviewing a few directions and forming a team, you will meet with an instructor to:
 - Narrow down your topic
 - Decide on a concrete problem statement
 - Define the focus of your final project (e.g., modeling, analysis, comparison)